atubbs/hochar/README.md

 * database path is hard-coded; unless you're running on linux and your username is atubbs, your odds of success without changing that are zero
 * The searching on the home page will find ingredients but it does nothing else and you can't do anything with them
+* the web front-end pretty just has a bad day if the back end isn't running
+* there's basically no error handling/recovery

 Things that I want to get working soon: